leomchan/botkit-zulip/README.md

 ## Running the test bot
 The testbot is intended for quickly trying out the connector during development.
 It is not intended as a template for a production bot.
 It would be preferred to follow the official Botkit [Get Started](https://botkit.ai/getstarted.html) guide and then making the modifications described above in *Creating a BotKit controller*.

-To use the bot, create a `.env` file with the following contents:
+To use the bot, create a `.env` file in the project directory with the following contents:
 ```
 BOTKIT_STUDIO_TOKEN=<BotKit Studio token, optional>
 BOTKIT_ZULIP_BOT=bot@example.com